latture/chemical_api/README.md

 Unit tests are provided in the `tests` directory.
 To run them, install the requirements on your machine `pip install -r requirements.txt`.
 You'll also need a running instance of MongoDB.
- , install [MongoDB](https://docs.mongodb.com/manual/installation) then run `mongod` from the terminal.
+To start the database, install [MongoDB](https://docs.mongodb.com/manual/installation) then run `mongod` from the terminal.
 Finally, navigate to this repo's root directory and execute:

 ```sh